Like-kind exchange: Assumption of taxpayer's liability

 Property transferred in a like-kind exchange is often encumbered by liabilities and debt, especially where the asset is real estate.
-In this regard, the tax code treats relief from indebtedness as additional cash boot in a like-kind exchange.
-In other words, the assumption of a taxpayer's debt is treated like the receipt of cash by the taxpayer.
+In this regard, the regulations treat relief from indebtedness as additional cash boot in a like-kind exchange; assumption of a taxpayer's liability is treated as money received by the taxpayer.

 For instance, let's say a taxpayer has an asset worth $20,000 and a basis of $8,000 with a debt in the amount of $4,000.
 The taxpayer trades the asset in exchange for like-kind property worth $16,000, and the other party to the exchange expressly assumes the $4,000 liability.
 The other party will be unwilling to pay any extra consideration in this transaction, because the taxpayer is receiving $16,000 of equity (property worth $20,000 but subject to a debt of $4,000) in exchange for property worth $16,000.
 No extra consideration should be paid.

 The receipt of a boot will trigger recognition of gain when gain is realized on the exchange of the original asset, as shown above.
 A boot does not trigger recognition when a loss is realized.

 For example: Ashley trades in a business truck with an adjusted basis of $27,000 for another business truck worth $18,000 plus $2,000 of cash.
 Ashley realizes a $7,000 loss which is all deferred and no gain or loss is recognized.
 The $2,000 cash only makes a difference in calculating realized, not recognized loss.